 Children from as young as 3 years old are able to be in a play therapy process and weekly sessions in a special playroom are recommended.

 Parents and caregivers have an important role to play in their child’s therapeutic process and regular review meetings are scheduled to ensure they are updated with their child’s overall progress.
 Support in parenting and in strengthening their relationship is also provided in these review sessions.

 A separate therapy process may be provided for both parent and child in the playroom to help strengthen their relationship together.
 Play therapy with siblings and small groups of children (2-3), may also be offered in order to help with their emotional and social development.

-Trainers in the ChildPlayWorks team regularly work with children in a playroom setting and advanced trainees from our Play Therapy Training Programme are also available for play therapy services throughout New Zealand.
+Trainers in the ChildPlayWorks team regularly work with children in a playroom setting.
+Graduates and advanced trainees from our Play Therapy Training Programme are available for play therapy services throughout New Zealand.